Why lie about annuity benefits?

 How can they do that?
 Simple, by knowing how many men age 65 will die each year it would mean that another manage 65 didn’t live until life expectancy.C

 It is called the Law of Large Numbers.

 The man who died early, did the insurance company keep his unused funds?
-No, all unused funds for anyone who dies prematurely will be returned in tact to the annuitants named beneficiary.
-All the instance company makes is the extra yield form the original deposit, no insurance company will ever profit form death.
+No, all remaining funds for anyone who dies prematurely will be returned intact to the annuitants named beneficiary.
+All the instance company makes is the extra yield form the original deposit, no insurance company will ever profit from death.

 So what is the lie?
 Those who do not understand how an annuity work or a competitor to the annuity industry will use half-truths to gain a competitive advantage with a prospect that is not fully informed.